What is the value of water to you?

 Challenge #2: Regulatory Mandates

 Like many older systems, part of Springfield’s wastewater collection system is composed of combined sewers, which have overflow points called Combined Sewer Overflows (CSOs).
 The US Environmental Protection Agency (EPA) has mandated that overflows from CSOs be reduced.
-The Commission has been working to reduce CSOs since 2003, and will continue to work toward this end for the next 20 years and beyond.
-Click here to read more about CSOs.
+The Commission’s current York Street Pump Station and Connecticut River Crossing Project The Commission has been working to reduce CSOs since 2003, and will continue to work toward this end for the next 20 years and beyond.